Spanish Immersion Program

 How do I enroll my student?

-Currently we are looking only for incoming Kindergarten students from Jericho, Underhill, Bolton or Richmond.
+Currently we are accepting incoming Kindergarten students from Jericho, Underhill, Bolton and Richmond.
 The enrollment process is as follows:

 We will do our best to figure out options for families once we know enrollment and routes.
 For more information visit Busing Options